stom66/grav-theme-t2b5/README.md

 # Installation

-### Terminal
+### New sites

-The easiest way to install the theme is via the terminal.
-Simply clone this repository by doing the following:
+The recommended way to use the theme is by starting with the [grav-t2b4-skeleton](https://github.com/stom66/grav-t2b4-skeleton) repository.
+This includes this theme as well as the required pages, sample icons, and plugins.

+### Existing sites

+TO add the theme to an existing site first clone the repository into your `/user/themes` folder:

 	git clone https://github.com/stom66/grav-t2b4 /path/to/grav/user/themes/t2bootstrap

-### Zip method

-To install this theme via FTP or file browser:

-1) Download the zip version of this repository
-2) Unzip it under `/path/to/grav/user/themes`
-3) Rename the folder to `t2b4`

-You should now have all the theme files under

-    /path/to/grav/user/themes/t2bootstrap4

-# Setup

 To configure your site to use T2B4 you will need to do the following: